syncfusion-content/winui-docs/winui/SegmentedControl/Custom-Templates.md

 ## ImageWithText style

+By adding the image and content to the `ItemTemplate`, users can create an image with text style.

-This example illustrates how to customize the image with text.
+This example illustrates how to customize the image with text style.

 {% tabs %}
 {% highlight xaml %}